AnyLog-co/documentation/cli.md

 ## Executing commands on the local node and on peer nodes

 By default, an AnyLog command is executed on the local node.
 Adding the keywords **run client** executes the command on a target node or nodes.
 Note: **run client** means that the command is issued by a node that serves as a client to the network.
 The command output from the target nodes is returned and displayed on the node from which the command was issued.
 Examples:
-A command issued on the current node:
+A command issued on the local node:
 ```anylog
 get processes
 ```